ignite/apps/examples/flags/readme.md

-To use the "flags" app within your project, execute the following command inside the project directory:
+To use the `flags` app within your project, execute the following command inside the project directory: